happycog/VMG-Chosen-Member/README.md

 VMG Chosen Member
 ========
-Fieldtype for Expression Engine 2
+Fieldtype for ExpressionEngine 2 + 3
 --------

+*Note: if you're using ExpressionEngine 2, download [VMG Chosen Member version 2.2 here.](https://github.com/vector/VMG-Chosen-Member/releases/tag/v2.2)*

 **VMG Chosen Member** is a fieldtype for allowing the selection of one or more members inside an entry.
 It's specifically designed for use on sites with a large amount of members, in cases where a regular `<select>` dropdown with thousands of `<option>`s would decrease publish page performance.